 The IBDP is a comprehensive and challenging pre-university course of study that demands the best from motivated students and teachers.
 The programme culminates in externally assessed examinations and is widely recognised for its high academic standards.

-- The two-year course of study leads to final examinations in six subject areas and a qualification widely recognised by the world's leading colleges and universities
+- The two-year course of study leads to final examinations in the six subject areas that make up an IB Diploma, and a qualification widely recognised by the world's leading colleges and universities.

 The Diploma programme sought to provide students with a truly international education - an education that encouraged an understanding and appreciation of other cultures, languages and points of view.
 Schools that first offered the Diploma programme were predominantly private international schools, but they included a very small number of private national institutions and schools belonging to state education departments.
-This has evolved over the years and today around 50% of all Diploma programme schools belong to governments (with no tuition fees).
+This has evolved over the years and today nearly 50% of all IB Diploma programme schools are state controlled, publicly funded institutions.

 The International Baccalaureate Organisation (IBO) has seen tremendous growth in recent years.
-The Diploma programme is currently offered by 5,088 member schools.
-Since 1968, more than half a million students in 156 countries have participated in the Diploma programme.
+The Diploma Programme is currently offered in around 3,000 member schools globally.
+Since 1968, more than half a million students in 159 countries have participated in the Diploma programme.

 ISL has offered the IBDP since 1995 and encourages all its students, whenever possible, to engage in the most demanding programme of study available to them.
 For many, this will be the IB Diploma.
-For a variety of reasons however, some students may choose to take a range of IB Courses only, leading to an individual award in each subject, rather than the full IB Diploma.
-ISL regularly reviews the entry requirements of universities worldwide in order to be able to offer sensible advice regarding programme selection for students in Grades 11 and 12.
+For a variety of reasons however, some students may choose to take a range of IB Courses instead, leading to an individual award in each subject, rather than the full IB Diploma.
+ISL regularly reviews the entry requirements of universities worldwide in order to be able to offer sound advice regarding IB subject selection for students in Grades 11 and 12.